Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 * The search API only collects a random sample of tweets
 * There is no way to get more than the last week of tweets without purchasing them from a third-party provider

-From the Search API documentation, note that we can use either user-authentication or application-only authentication to access the Search API.
-User-authentication allows for 180 queries per access token every 15 minutes, and application-only authentication allows for 450 queries total.
+From the [Search API documentation](https://dev.twitter.com/rest/public/search), note that we can use either user-authentication or application-only authentication to access the Search API.
+User-authentication allows for 180 queries per access token every 15 minutes, and application-only authentication allows for 450 queries every 15 minutes.
 Since we only have one access token to work with, we'll want to switch to application-only authentication for the higher rate limit.
 Tweepy has a separate `AppAuthHandler` method for this purpose:

 ```python